-The Governance and Human Resources Committee assumes the responsibility of assessing the effectiveness of the Board of Directors, the Committees and the contribution of individual Directors on an annual basis.
+The GHRC assumes the responsibility of assessing the effectiveness of the Board of Directors, the Committees and the contribution of individual Directors.

-THE BOARD ASSESSMENT PROCESS IS CONDUCTED ON AN ANNUAL BASIS.
+THE BOARD ASSESSMENT PROCESS IS BASED ON A 3-YEAR CYCLE.

-The Governance and Human Resources Committee has the mandate and responsibility to review, on an annual basis, the performance and effectiveness of the Board of Directors as a whole and each individual Director.
-The Chair of the Governance and Human Resources Committee annually approves and distributes a comprehensive questionnaire to each member of the Board of Directors regarding various aspects of Board and individual performance.
+The GHRC has the mandate and responsibility to review, by using a three-year comprehensive review cycle, the performance and effectiveness of the Board of Directors as a whole and of each individual Director.
+During Year 1, the Chair of the Board approves and distributes a questionnaire to each member of the Board of Directors regarding various aspects of Board and individual performance.
 The questionnaire covers a wide range of issues, including the operation and effectiveness of the Board of Directors and its Committees, the level of knowledge of the Directors relating to the business of the Corporation and the risks it faces, and the contribution of individual Directors, and allows for comments and suggestions.
-The Chair of the Governance and Human Resources Committee compiles responses to the questionnaire and prepares a report to the Governance and Human Resources Committee which provides a report to the full Board.
-The Governance and Human Resources Committee may then recommend changes based upon such feedback to enhance Board and Committee performance or refer any areas requiring follow-up to the relevant Committees.

-In addition to the foregoing, each Director individually meets with the Chairman of the Board at least once annually to discuss his or her individual performance and the performance of the Board as a whole.
-As well, the Chairman's performance is evaluated and assessed through one-on-one meetings between each Director and the Chair of the Governance and Human Resources Committee.
-Both the Chairman of the Board and the Chair of the Governance and Human Resources Committee then report back to the full Board.
+The Chair of the Board, with assistance from the Corporate Secretary, compiles responses to the questionnaires and discusses overall findings with the GHRC.
+Thereafter, the GHRC provides a report to the full Board.
+The GHRC may then recommend changes based upon such feedback to enhance Board and Committee performance or refer any areas requiring follow-up to the relevant Committees.
+During Year 2, each Director completes a self-assessment evaluation of his or her performance and peer-to-peer feedback is also provided.
+During Year 3, the Chair's performance is evaluated and assessed through one-on-one meetings between each Director and the Chair of the GHRC.
+The performance of the Chairs of the Committees is also assessed and evaluated.